Easy Potato Latkes

 Cook each potato pancake for about 3 minutes on each side.

-You want them to be evenly golden brown before flipping.
+You want them to be evenly golden brown before flipping to the second side.

 We’re frying at a lower temperature for a longer time period giving the flour a chance to cook and the baking powder a chance to rise up.